openedx/edx-repo-health/docs/check_function.rst

 - the decorators are imported from pytest-repo-health
 - there are currently two available decorators
- - "@health_metadata" decorator
-  - use if your check adds more than one key to "all_results"
+    - "@health_metadata" decorator - use if your check adds more than one key to "all_results"
- - "@add_key_to_metadata" decorator
-  - if the function(check) is only adding one key to "all_results"
-  - this decorator assumes the function doc string is the documentation on the key
+    - "@add_key_to_metadata" decorator - if the function (check) is only adding one key to "all_results".
+This decorator assumes the function doc string is the documentation on the key